davidbenm/davidbenm/README.md

 ### Hello 👋

-Telecommunications Engineer finishing his doctoral studies, where he develops Software Defined Networking applications in Python.
-Enthusiastic and interested in cloud technologies, he is specializing in Google Cloud Platform and in master the necessary tools to work as a Cloud Engineer or related roles.
-He benefits from his experience in managing networks and virtualized data centers.
+Telecommunications Engineer with doctoral studies, where I have developed Software Defined Networking applications in Python.
+Enthusiastic and interested in cloud technologies, I am specializing in Google Cloud Platform and in master the necessary tools to work at cloud based roles.
+I benefit from my experience in managing networks and virtualized data centers.
 Motivated by self-learning and by contributing with the appropriate tools to the performance of excellence in the tasks in charge.

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.